 Restrictions- must have permit for any watercraft on the Pere Marquette (A Wild and Scenic Waterway), boating allowed only 9am to 6pm, no glass containers, Recreation Passport required

 Seasonality- road may not be plowed, winter boating not recommended

 Ecosystem- river edge

 Most recent date this info personally checked- March 2020

 Additional Facilities- none

 Maintained by- Huron-Manistee National Forest , call 231-745-4631

 More- The Pere Marquette is a designated Wild and Scenic Waterway between The Forks and Custer Bridge.
 If you wish to canoe on this portion of the Pere Marquette River you need a permit between May 15 and September 10.
 There are special regulations which apply.
 Private watercraft permits may be reserved by calling 1-231-745-4631.
-Some of the landings along the river require a Recreation Fee sticker to park there (self-pay tubes are available- $3/day, $5/weekly, or $20/year at a Ranger Station).
+Some of the landings along the river require a Recreation Fee to park (self-pay tubes are available for daily passes, yearly passes may be purchased at a Ranger Station).
+Current fee schedule

 In lieu of the Forest Service parking fee, Interagency passes are also accepted.
 Display on your dashboard when you park.